Burgas: industrial hub at the seaside

 With more than 200,000 residents, Burgas is Bulgaria’s fourth largest city.
 Despite its growing popularity as a tourist destination, Burgas is essentially an industrial city.
 It hosts a large oil-refining company and is the centre of Bulgaria’s fish-processing industry.
 Its strategic location on the scenic coast of the Black Sea in south eastern Bulgaria means that it is also a major logistics hub, hosting Bulgaria’s largest port and second-largest airport.

 In recent years, Burgas has become popular because of its ambitious goal of turning itself into a smart, climate-friendly city.
+Energy efficiency was one of the priorities laid down in the Municipality’s Municipal Plans and Sustainable Energy Action Plan between 2007 and 2020.
 The introduction of an integrated transport system, innovative street lighting and a comprehensive retrofitting programme for public and residential buildings were the first steps in that direction.
 A combination of municipal, national and EU funds have been used to advance this energy transition.
+For its efforts, Burgas won the Transformative Cities 2020 People’s Choice Award in the category energy.

 Upgrading public and residential buildings for a greener future

-One of the first and largest tasks that the municipality undertook was the retrofitting of an impressive number of public and residential buildings in the city: By the end of 2019, over 300 such buildings in Burgas had been retrofitted with the support of EU funds, its own budget and Bulgaria’s Energy Efficiency of Multi-Family Residential Buildings National Programme, which has been running for five years.
+One of the first and largest tasks that the municipality undertook was the retrofitting of all public and an impressive number of residential buildings in the city: By the end of 2019, all publicly owned buildings in Burgas as well as more than 250 privately owned ones had been retrofitted with the support of EU funds, its own budget and Bulgaria’s Energy Efficiency of Multi-Family Residential Buildings National Programme, which has been running for five years.
 This national programme enabled many of Burgas’s lower-income residents to participate in the project, enjoying maximum benefits.

 The retrofitted buildings are now much more energy efficient, which decreased emissions and reductions of up to 30% in residents’ energy bills.
+Furthermore, smart energy meters have been installed in private and public buildings to monitor energy use and find potential for further reduction.
 In an area of Bulgaria where energy poverty is a considerable problem, this is a significant improvement for citizens and contributes to the municipality’s aim of implementing inclusive sustainability measures.
-It is planned to integrate a Sustainable Energy Management System across the newly renovated buildings, to collect data with a view to improving the buildings’ energy efficiency even further.
+It is planned to integrate a Sustainable Energy Management System across the newly renovated buildings to collect data with a view to improving the buildings’ energy efficiency even further.

 A number of additional infrastructure projects are being implemented.
-First came the street lighting: More than 1,200 conventional lampposts were replaced with LED streetlights, leading to more than 50% energy savings.
+First came the street lighting: More than 1,200 conventional lampposts were replaced with LED streetlights, leading to more than 50% energy savings, or 1,123,038 MWh/year, which translates into a reduction of carbon dioxide emissions of 1,329 tonnes a year.
 Out of these, 328 are so-called ‘smart lampposts’ that fulfil several functions at once – as well as lighting an area they can gather data on pollution and provide WiFi connections, and a few are even equipped with solar energy panels.
 The municipality created a new municipal company to increase overall capacity to coordinate the entire upgrade in collaboration with companies from the region.

 Burgas’s well-lit roads are increasingly being used by electric transport.
 As part of a newly integrated smart public transport system, the municipality has acquired a number of e-vehicles for official use, including five cars, four motorbikes and a truck.
-In 2020, 57 electric buses are expected to start serving Burgas’s public transport system.
+In 2020, 56 electric buses have started to serve Burgas’s public transport system.
 Several charging stations have also been provided throughout the city for residents who use private e-vehicles.
 For those who want to go even greener, a comprehensive bike-sharing programme has been set up: 14 stations provide more than 100 bikes in total, seven of which are electric.
 These can be used on the city’s 80km of cycle lanes.

 Other measures to improve the environment and wellbeing of residents include the implementation of systems measuring air, noise and water pollution, and the establishment of eco-zones.
 A modernised waste disposal system also offers tax reductions to people that separate their waste correctly.